jju/bike/220917-jimhornergrandprix2022.md

 [^3]: Off-camber remained my nemesis at [[221015-zombiebabywaltercross2022|Zombie Baby Walter Cross]]

 In the end this turned out to be my best placing of the 2022 season, but it wasn't my favourite race.
-I know

 ## results
 * 10th place (out of 11)